Massachusetts Motorcyclists: Buy the Right Types of Auto Insurance to Protect Yourself and Your Finances

-In Massachusetts, you must buy auto insurance for your motorcycle, just as you do for a motor vehicle.
-You are required to buy a minimum level - known as Compulsory Coverage - but you should buy even more to protect yourself and your family.
-While we hope you are never injured, it pays to have the coverage if you need it.
+In Massachusetts, you must buy auto insurance for your motorcycle, just as you do for a car, truck or SUV.
+You are required to buy a minimum level – known as Compulsory Coverage – but you should buy even more to protect yourself and your family.
+For more than 25 years, the Boston motorcycle accident lawyers at Breakstone, White & Gluck have vigorously pursued compensation for injured motorcyclists.
+While we hope you are never injured in a motorcycle accident, it pays to have coverage if you need it.

 These types of coverage are required in Massachusetts:

 - Personal Injury Protection (PIP) – available for drivers of automobiles, but not for motorcyclists.

 - Bodily Injury from an Uninsured Driver

 Insurance companies do not provide Personal Injury Protection (PIP) on motorcycle policies.
 This is a “no fault” coverage in Massachusetts, meaning it is available to drivers regardless of fault.
 It pays up to $8,000 in medical bills and lost wages for injured drivers.
 Since PIP is unavailable to motorcyclists, you should purchase an adequate amount of Medical Payments coverage, an Optional Coverage which will cover medical expenses.

 These types of coverage are optional in Massachusetts:

 - Underinsured Coverage

 - Property Damage